 Platte County Missouri assistance programs.

-If you need help in the Platte area, contact the United Services Community Action Agency.
+If you need help in the Platte area, contact the Community Action Agency of Greater Kansas City.
 They offer numerous services and resources for low income and other needy individuals.

 Emergency assistance is offered for numerous hardships that individuals or families may be facing.
 You can access emergency assistance programs for the following needs and expenses.